IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro, delays with the absolute value of duration < 0.001 are treated as 0 due to limited timing precision.
 * In TaikoJiro, when either `#BMSCROLL` or `#HBSCROLL` is used, delays with positive duration cause the notechart to stop scrolling for the specified duration even when notechart objects are placed into the stop duration by using negative delays.
-* In TJAPlayer2 for PC, a negative delay value causes unintended behaviors. (?)
+* In TJAPlayer2 for.PC, a negative delay value causes unintended behaviors. (?)

 ### `#GOGOSTART` / `#GOGOEND`